 Subject to the limitations set forth in the System Schedules, Enron shall provide Hanover all fuel gas requirements for the performance of the Compression Services.
 The gas provided pursuant hereto shall substantially comply with the specifications of the Pipeline System as same may change from time to time, the current set of which specifications are set forth in Exhibit "E" hereto.

 ARTICLE 14.
-EQUIPMENT EXCHANGE
+EQUIPMENT EXCHANGE AND RELOCATION

+14.1 Equipment Exchange.
 As an essential component of providing the Services, Hanover shall have the right to exchange any item of Equipment (including, previously exchanged Equipment) for other Hanover owned Equipment if: (a) Hanover is of the opinion that Compression Services will be improved by such exchange, (b) the Equipment utilized in any such exchange is compatible with the other components of the Pipeline System (an "Equipment Exchange").
 In order to transact an Equipment Exchange, Hanover shall deliver prior written notice outlining the details of the Equipment Exchange and requesting approval of Enron, which shall not be unreasonably withheld.
 No later than 60 days after receipt of such request prior notice to Enron, unless such notice period is shortened by mutual agreement, Enron shall reply to Hanover's request for an Equipment Exchange; provided further, in the case of an emergency Hanover shall have the unilateral right to exchange Equipment without the prior approval of Enron, but subject to Enron's right thereafter to require a different exchange of Equipment mutually satisfactory to the Parties.
 Interruptions to the Compression Services due to Equipment exchanges shall be as brief as is reasonably possible and scheduling of such interruption shall be as mutually agreed by the Parties taking into consideration the requirements and operating circumstances of the coal seam natural gas production in the Power River Basin.
 All such exchanges shall be at Hanover's sole cost and expense.
 For purposes hereof, Hanover shall make available its inventory of compressor units to facilitate the exchanges.
 All exchanged Equipment shall be considered Equipment under the terms of this Agreement.

+14.2 Equipment Relocation.
+Enron shall have the right to relocate any item of Equipment (including, previously exchanged Equipment) to another Site if Enron is of the opinion that the Equipment is not being adequately utilized at its current location.
+Enron shall provide Hanover written notice of such request and within 15 days of Hanover's receipt of such request the Parties shall meet to establish a mutually agreeable procedure and schedule under which such relocation of the Equipment shall be accomplished with minimal interruption to the Pipeline System operations.

 ARTICLE 15.
 EQUIPMENT AND SITE

 15.1 Equipment Ownership.
 Unless otherwise provided in a given System Schedule, Enron agrees that title to the Equipment shall not transfer from Hanover to Enron as a result of Enron's payment of any Fees payable hereunder.
 Enron shall have no right to remove the Equipment from any Site unless a Default shall have occurred and Enron is exercising a remedy afforded to it by Law or hereunder.